-Boot and Shoe Service is located on Grand Ave, North of Lake Merritt and about a half block from the Grand Theater.
+Boot and Shoe Service is located on Grand Ave, north of Lake Merritt, and about a half block from the Grand Theater.
 There is street parking when available, and there is also a small parking lot near the restaurant that can often have spaces.
-Boot and Shoe Service sits in an old boot and shoe store, with lots of exposed brick, a cozy dining area and a bar in the back.
-There is an open kitchen right in the middle of the restaurant, and it was packed when we went, even on a Tuesday night so be sure to get reservations.
+Boot and Shoe Service sits in an old boot and shoe store, with lots of exposed brick, a cozy dining area, and a bar in the back.
+There is an open kitchen right in the middle of the restaurant, and it was packed when we went, even on a Tuesday night, so be sure to get reservations.

 After arriving right when they opened at 5:30, we got a seat in the dining area and looked over the menu, which changes daily.
-There were tons of great things to choose from and here is what we ordered.
+There were tons of great things to choose from, and here is what we ordered.

-Brown butter rainbow carrots – This side dish almost stole the show, as the carrots were lightly burnt but covered in brown butter.
+Brown butter rainbow carrots – This side dish almost stole the show, as the carrots were slightly burnt but covered in brown butter.
 If you have not had brown butter before then, just order it next time you see it on the menu.
 It is so rich, and it makes everything better.
 We didn’t leave any carrots behind.

-Vanilla bean pannacotta with home made huckleberry compote and molasses cookies – The dessert has a great tart flavor from the huckleberries which complement the smooth and creamy vanilla pannacotta.
-The cookie is a nice crunch which adds to the tart and creamy dish.
+Vanilla bean pannacotta with homemade huckleberry compote and molasses cookies – The dessert has a great tart flavor from the huckleberries which complement the smooth and creamy vanilla pannacotta.
+The cookie is a nice crunch, which adds to the tart and creamy dish.
 I loved this because it was a very light and sweet way to end the meal.